payneal/PillarTryOut/Python_TDD_Katas/README.md

-These are python TDD katas:
+# python TDD katas:

+### 52 week Stock High
+* pull data from daily stocks that hint 52 week high

+### baby sitter
+* implemention of baby sitter calculator for pay on hours worked

+### Monthly Calendar
-baby sitter - implemention of babay sitter calculator calendar - implementation of monthly display of schedular that hold regular and reccuring evenrts Red pencile sale - add discount to all items in a store vending machine - how a vending machine works the bowling game - a game of bowling matrix - Not completed
+* implementation of monthly display of schedular that hold regular and reccuring evenrts

+### Red pencile sale NOT COMPLETED
+* add discount to all items in a store

+### vending machine
+* how a vending machine works

+### Bowling game
+* implemntation of bowling game

+### Title Creator
+* Creates Propper Book Titles